 Is The Augur Protocol science fiction?
 Yes.

 Is it set in a dystopian future?
-Yes–20 years from now.
+Yes.

 Is it a character driven story that transcends genres and cliches?
 Absolutely.
 And that is why I think readers who may not be fans of dystopian science fiction will enjoy the story, too.